alexcupit/ubio-tech-test/API.md

 ## GET /
-Shows an array of summry information for each group including the number of instances and the last time an instance in this group was updated
+Shows an array of summary information for each group including the number of instances and the last time an instance in this group was updated

 ### Responses